MitchellMaliglig/MitchellMaliglig-pep-project/readme.txt

 The platform includes the following features: logins, registrations, message creations, message updates, and message deletions.

-Technologies used: Java, Javalin, JDBC, Java, Javalin, JDBC
+Technologies used: Java, Javalin, JDBC

 The project should be able to be used by downloading and running the source code.
 Test cases developed by Revature should indicate that the aforementioned features work as intended.